hapax/hapax.github.io/assets/form.md

 trying to break complex phenomena down into simple parts.
 So like Platonism in mathematics, reductionism in physics simply makes a philosophy of everyday practice.
+We break stuff down, so that's how the universe works.

 #### What is a particle?